kappq/chat-app/README.md

 # chat-app
-This is a real-time chat app made with Flask and Socket.io.
+A real-time chat app made with Flask and Socket.io.

 ## Features
 - Authentication (Sign Up, Login and Logout).